Sean Lawler

-Sean P. Lawler served as Chief of Protocol of the United States from December 2017 until July 2019.
+Sean Patrick Lawler served as Chief of Protocol of the United States from December 2017 until July 2019.

 Career

 Prior to assuming the role of Chief of Protocol, he was the Director for Visits, Planning, and Diplomatic Affairs at the National Security Council.
 On the NSC, he was actively involved in official foreign engagements with the President in the White House and abroad on behalf of the Assistant to the President for National Security Advisor (APNSA).